AwsSG/educadia/README.md

 * When a user logges in he/she is directed to the my account page (originally to fill the user details).
 However, users prefer if it only directed them to my account when loggin in for the first time.

-* After paying a donation, the is no redirection to any other page.

-* Teachers want the class join code to be visable on home and my classes views.
+* Teachers want the class join code to be visable on home and my classes views, which is not visable now.

 ## Credits